Peterlingin/console/README.md

 Still, it looks cool.
 Like the other fake consoles shared here, it’s perfect for running in a browser kiosk-mode on a second monitor at the office.
 Great for impressing visitors—especially the clueless ones.

+---

+**The AS/400 5250 Terminal**

+A highly realistic AS/400 5250 terminal emulator that captures the authentic look and feel of IBM's classic green-screen interface.
+Here are the key features:

+Authentic Design Elements:
+- Classic green-on-black color scheme with scan lines effect
+- IBM Plex Mono font (IBM's official font) for maximum authenticity
+- Proper AS/400 screen layout with system information headers
+- Realistic function key labels (F1=Help, F3=Exit, F12=Cancel, etc.)
+- Proper AS/400 system naming (IBMI001, QINTER subsystem)
+- Subtle screen flicker effect for CRT monitor simulation
+- Tab navigation between fields

+Functionality:
+- Login: Use 'user' and 'password' (case-insensitive)
+- Error Handling: Displays the authentic CPF1107 error message for incorrect credentials
+- Success: Shows a realistic customer financial data screen with fake credit card information
+- Navigation: F3 or F12 keys return to login screen

+The terminal behaves exactly like a real AS/400 system would, complete with proper error messages and screen transitions.
+The fake credit card data is clearly fictional and formatted in the style typical of AS/400 business applications.

+---

+**The Bologna Tortellini Threat Assessment Map**

+The Bologna Tortellini Threat Assessment Map helps tortellini lovers in Bologna resist the urge to grab a plate (or five).
+These delicious little calorie bombs are loaded with fat—and serious belly risk.

+The map even highlights “de-tortellinized” zones where you're safe from temptation.

+Just for laughs, of course—tortellini are amazing.
+No judgment.

+---